Sophokles187/data-cards/docs/README.md

 ### Grid Preset (Default)

-Balanced layout for most use cases with 3 columns by default.
+The default layout with a balanced design suitable for various use cases.
+It arranges cards in a grid with 3 columns by default.

 ### Portrait Preset

-Optimized for book covers and portrait images.
-Features taller cards with "contain" fit to show full images without cropping.
+Optimized for displaying book covers and portrait images.
+It features taller cards and uses "contain" fit to display full images without cropping.

 ### Square Preset

-Perfect for photo collections and visual content.
-Features 1:1 square cards with images as the focus.
+Ideal for photo collections and other visual content.
+It displays cards in a 1:1 square format, emphasizing the images, with properties shown as an overlay on mouse hover.

+### Compact Preset

+This preset offers a side-by-side image and content layout, featuring 4 columns by default, with the image on the left and scrollable content on the right, making it ideal when you need to see both the image and details at a glance.

+### Dense Preset

+This preset maximizes information density with minimal spacing, featuring 6 columns by default, smaller text, and reduced spacing, making it ideal for dashboards and when you need to see many items at once.

 ## Support